 When we asked readers should toilet paper go on the roll “over” or “under” (as if!), reader Steve was agnostic on the issue.
-However, he flagged another vexing question — how should the slats of horizontal blinds be adjusted?
-I asked the experts at Hunter Douglas, and yup, now everything is illuminated. bwah bwah.
+However, he flagged another vexing question — should horizontal window blinds be turned up or down?
+I asked the experts at Hunter Douglas, and yup, now everything is illuminated.
+Their complete response is below, but in summary:

 The real question is how blinds should be closed – concave side facing in or out.
 Believe me; this is a very contentious issue in my household.